mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 : When checked, all default size text will be increased in size.

-{:id="Screen.BlocksToolkit" .text .wo .do} *BlocksToolkit* : A JSON string representing the subset for the screen.
-Authors of template apps can use this to control what components, designer properties, and blocks are available in the project.
+{:id="Screen.BlocksToolkit" .text .wo .do} *BlocksToolkit* : Choose the set of components you’ll need for your project.
+A smaller set is good for beginner projects, while experts can use all options to build complex apps.
+For example, the Beginner Toolkit gives you access to all the features you need for our novice tutorials and curriculum.</p><p>You can always change your toolkit in Project Properties, so your choice now won’t limit the future possibilities for your app.</p>

 {:id="Screen.CloseScreenAnimation" .text} *CloseScreenAnimation*
 : Sets the animation type for the transition of this form closing and returning